 Plantago major | Broadleaf Plantain

-There are more than 200 species of Plantain out there and there are just about as many medicinal uses for this important herb, too!
+There are more than 200 species of Plantain out there and are just about as many uses for this important herb, too!
 It’s a hardy, prolific, and highly adaptable herbaceous plant that grows from early spring to late autumn and thrives in poor, compacted soil.
 It’s commonly found growing in yards and gardens where pesticides are not used.
 Most commonly found in fields, lawns, roadsides, open woods, footpaths, and marginal areas throughout the temperate regions of the world as plants prefers cool temperatures in moist climates.
 Native Americans called this persistent herb “white man’s foot” as it was often found growing along well-trodden foot paths.
 Plantain is also known as a ‘peoples plant’ because it follows where people go.
 And while we’re often tempted to pull weeds to make space for more exciting plants to grow, it is important for biodiversity’s sake to grow plants like plantain to protect and enrich the soil and to offer medicinal and nutritional benefits to the end-user.

 Plantain are easily identifiable by their tendency to lay flat on the ground and grow in areas that are often mowed or disturbed.
 Their most noticeable feature are the parallel veins that run vertically along the entire leaf, from stem to tip.
 Depending on the species, the dark-green leaves range from broadly ovate to narrow and lance-like.
 Flowers stalks of inconspicuous flowers are borne in early summer, then form brown seeds well into fall.